 As for agriculture, it rarely succeeds within a forest because of low soil productivity and depredation by wildlife.
 In fact, rather than ‘harmonious coexistence’ there is constant conflict between humans and wildlife when both try to share the same habitat.

 The way out

-Most forest dwelling tribal people today are no longer naked, grub and tuber eating and ‘primitive’.
-They are well aware of life in the outside world and have the same aspirations as the rest of us in modern human society.
+Most forest-dwelling tribal people in India are well aware of life in the outside world and have the same aspirations as the rest of us in modern human society.
 Most continue to live in the forest because they have no other choice, and many now realize that the only way their children can avoid a marginalized, forgotten existence is by moving out of the forest and joining the mainstream.

 India’s forests, which are the nation’s life support systems, survive tenuously as isolated fragments, with less than 5% of our land area under nature reserves.
 There is a desperate need to protect these fragments for the greater common good.
 Large numbers of people – tribal or non-tribal – cannot coexist with wildlife, and cannot move forward in life merely by collecting fruits, nuts, roots and tubers from the forest.